 The California Environmental Quality Act (CEQA) requires state and local agencies to identify any significant environmental impacts that occur as a result of their actions.
 CEQA also requires that these agencies avoid or mitigate any impacts to the extent feasible.
 One of the District’s directives is to review and comment on the air quality analyses included in the CEQA documents prepared for projects in our jurisdiction.
 The District seeks to provide guidance to lead agencies and project applicants so that their air quality analyses are complete, comprehensive, and will stand up to legal scrutiny.

-To assist lead agencies and project applicants as they prepare air quality analyses, the District has produced the Handbook for Assessing and Mitigating Air Quality Impacts.
+To assist lead agencies and project applicants as they prepare air quality analyses, the District produced the Handbook for Assessing and Mitigating Air Quality Impacts.
 This document provides guidance on how to accurately assess and mitigate project-related impacts to air quality.
+This document was adopted in 2007 and as such there are better models available today.
+The District supports project proponents to estimate their emissions using the latest tools available (see below).
 This document also contains “thresholds of significance” for air quality impacts.
+The District supports using the existing thresholds with the below clarification for GreenHouse Gases (GHGs).

 A number of tools are available to assist lead agencies and project applicants when preparing air quality analyses for CEQA documents:

 - CalEEMod is a software program that allows a user to calculate the amount of pollutant emissions generated by a land use project.
-The software can be downloaded for free here: www.caleemod.com
+The online tool is available here: www.caleemod.com.
+The District recommends using the new online version, but if this project had already been modeled in the previous version (2020), you may use the older version that can be downloaded here.

 - In 2005, the State Air Resources Board published the “Air Quality and Land Use Handbook: A Community Health Perspective”.
 This document provides information concerning land use compatibility issues associated with placing sensitive receptors near certain kinds of sources that produce toxic air contaminants.